chaliy/psurl/Readme.md

     "C:\Users\[User]\Documents\WindowsPowerShell\Modules" is added to the PSModulePath environment variable Module PsUrl was successfully installed.

-Alternatively, here are the manual steps
+Alternatively, here are the manual steps:

     1. Copy PsUrl.psm1 to your modules folder (e.g. $Env:PSModulePath\PsUrl\ )
     2. Execute Import-Module PsUrl (or add this command to your profile)